-Based on (a) a review of the international literature, (b) interviews with senior managers of long-stay institutions outside the UK to be conducted alongside the 2013 Special Interest Group meeting at the annual conference of the IAFMHS, and (c) contacts with our international advisors from the Netherlands and Germany, we will describe service models of long-stay forensic care in the Netherlands and Germany (and in other countries should they become available throughout the lifetime of this project).
+Based on (a) a review of the international literature, (b) interviews with senior managers of long-stay institutions outside the UK to be conducted alongside the 2013 Special Interest Group meeting at the annual conference of the IAFMHS, (c) contacts with our international advisors from the Netherlands and Germany and (d) telephone interviews with collaborators in an international, EU-funded (through COST scheme) project on long-stay, approximately 16 countrieswe will describe service models of long-stay forensic care in other European countries.
 Semi-structured interviews will cover key characteristics and good practice of service provision, key challenges and hindrances in their implementation, and outcomes.
 Information about practical aspects of such services (e.g. size of wards, level of security) as well as clinical, risk and pathway information will be obtained via interviews and written material on available units.